peanutbuttertoastt/CRWR2900-draft/draft.md

 suffocation
 pillows murmered words

-Poem Untitled (for now)

-step outside
-roll your neck around
-cracks in spine
-exhale
-a deep ah let out
-cold lips
-chapped surface
-close eyelids over eyes
-white space
-create a story

-a stick-man figure walks
-he wears no clothes
-but he wears a hat
-policeman
-he is happy
-sits at a desk
-no one else there
-picks up the cup
-hums himself a song
-mmmm mmmm mmmm mmmm

   The lake swam beside us while we slept.
 As I drifted in and out of consciousness, I could hear it's limbs climbing up the rocks on the shore.
 I laid on my back for a moment trying to convince myself to go back to sleep as I observed the inside of the tent, but my curiosity kept me awake.
 I unzipped my sleeping bag slowly to avoid waking up Cristian beside me.
 I hopped over his still body and carefully crawled out of our tent.
 While I walked closer to the glacier water, I paused to breathe deeply and looked up at the stars.
 My toes were cold in the breeze with just a pair of socks and flip-flops to shield my feet.
 It was silent for a moment until I heard a playful splash come from the lake, which drew my attention away from the Christmas lights in the sky.
 I walked further down in hopes of seeing someone else from my hiking group sitting by the water.
 My tender cheeks reached my ears, and I let out a breathy laugh as I tiptoed down the incline.
 It was hard to see where my feet were landing and I could feel the uneven rocks beneath me.
 Each one became more and more wobbly as I went on.